et-carpentries/et-carpentries.github.io/_pages/about.md

 ## Mission Statement

-The UF Carpentries Club is a group of independent members of the UF community dedicated to providing structured pathways for our colleagues to learn informatics skills outside of the traditional university curriculum.
-The Club is open to any member of the UF community including staff, faculty, and students, paid, and volunteer.
-In addition to our core informatics goal, we seek to bring the Carpentries’ teaching methods to instructors and to develop a research community dedicated to open and reproducible science.
+The ET Carpentries Club is a group of independent members of the Ethiopian community dedicated to providing structured pathways for our colleagues to learn computational  skills outside of the traditional university curriculum.
+The Club is open to any member of the Ethiopian community including staff, faculty, and students, paid, and volunteer.
+In addition to our core computing goal, we seek to bring the Carpentries’ teaching methods to instructors and to develop a research community dedicated to open and reproducible science.

 ## Code of Conduct